Axelph237/Vega-Sector/- resources/Misc Ideas.md

 > - Creatures 10 feet away will take 10 (4 + 6) damage.
 > - Creatures 15 feet away will take 6 damage.

-Explosive damage is unavoidable by movement, but strong barricades completely nullify any potential damage taken.
+Explosive damage is unavoidable by movement or team affiliation, but strong barricades completely nullify any potential damage taken.

 # Misc